 2. Gold’s atomic number is 79

-It is one of the higher atomic number, naturally occurring elements in the universe.
+Interesting fact, it is one of the higher atomic number, naturally occurring elements in the universe.
 It is the 79th element on the ‘Periodic Table of Elements’.
 Scientists theorize that the element is created from neutron star collisions and supernova.

 3. Gold is a Chemical Element with the symbol Au.